Skip to content

 Everything starts with a key.
 Sign up at the Anthropic Console, verify your email, then open the API Keys section and click Create Key.
 Copy the value immediately — the console shows the full string only once.
 That single Claude API key authenticates every call you make.

 Two housekeeping rules we never skip.
 First, store the key in an environment variable named ANTHROPIC_API_KEY; the official SDKs read it automatically, so you never paste it into source code.
 Second, the Claude API is prepaid pay-as-you-go — add a small amount of credit (new accounts include a starter credit) before your first real request.
 There is no monthly subscription and no free perpetual tier on the API itself.
+Getting this key is the true starting point for how to use Claude API.

 Anatomy of a Messages API request